 When one or more valve gets damaged or diseased, it starts affecting the blood flow in two ways:

-B. Valve incompetence: In this state, the valve is not able to close properly which leads to backward flow of blood.
+B. Valve incompetence: In this state, the valve is not able to close properly which leads to a backward flow of blood.

 Disorder or damage to the heart valves may also take place due to other diseases such as high blood pressure, coronary artery disease, heart attack, congenital heart disease and cardiomyopathy.
-These disorders are known as heart valve diseases and once they start effecting the functioning, heart surgery might be needed.
+These disorders are known as heart valve diseases and once they start affecting the functioning, heart surgery might be needed.

 How many types of heart valve surgeries are there and which type is needed for a particular patient?

-Though, many people are advised no or little treatment for heart valve disease, some may require surgery for the same.
+Though many people are advised no or little treatment for heart valve disease, some may require surgery for the same.
 The damaged or diseased valve can be cured with the help of two treatments:

 A. Traditional heart valve surgery i.e. surgical procedure

 B. Balloon valvuloplasty i.e. non – surgical procedure

 The valve surgery could be done in two ways:

 - When there is no serious damage to the mitral valves (have become leaky and floppy), present valves are only repaired and not replaced.